auperatech/VMSS2.0/docs/README.md

 ### Custom Node Implementation

 For each supported device, custom node implementations can be created.
-With the exception of AEVA Smart Edgebox device side which is hosted [here](./smart_edge_box/basic_node_creation.md) you can follow the instructions [here](./basic_node_creation/) to create your own custom node.
+Except AEVA Smart Edgebox device side which is hosted [here](./smart_edge_box/basic_node_creation.md) you can follow the instructions [here](./basic_node_creation/) to create your custom node.